 Conversion of the sampled analog voltage takes place during the 6th to 15th machine cycle after being started.
 In the 15th machine cycle the converted result is moved to ADDAT and the busy flag (BSY) is cleared.
 The A/D converter interrupt is generated by bit IADC in register IRCON and is set at the end of the 11th machine cycle after a conversion has been started.
-This means that if an interrupt is initiated, the converted result is ready for access at the same time the first instruction of the interrupt can be serviced after the minimally possible response time.
+This means that if an interrupt is initiated, the converted result is ready for access at the same time the first instruction of the interrupt service routine is executed, provided the interrupt can be serviced after the minimally possible response time.